fusionpbx/fusionpbx-docs/source/gateway_inbound_outbound/gateway1.rst

 |

 Gateways provide access into other voice networks.
-These can be voice providers or other systems that require SIP registration.
+These can be voice providers or other systems that require SIP registration.  `Check out the Youtube video <https://youtu.be/YKOTACDYQ3A>`_ .

 |
 |